developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 image.

-The important and very useful note to mention here is that `github.run_id` is monotonic and guaranteed to be unique for each run of the workflow.
-This gives us perfect control over the image tag and the idempotency we can achieve with how it is valued.
+The important and very useful note to mention here is that `github.run_id` is monotonic and guaranteed to be unique for each run of the workflow[^github-actions-context].
+This gives us perfect control over the image tag and the idempotency we require.

 ### Deploy Job on self-hosted Runner